 This course focuses on human relations theory and practice in various contexts.
-Emphasis is placed on the role of leaders as ethical change agents at the behavioral, interpersonal, organizational, and societal levels.
-Additionally, indepth studies of human behavior theories will focus on human motivation, self-awareness, interpersonal skills and group dynamics, worldview, human relations, human interaction with technology, and personal and organizational diversity.
+Emphasis is on the role of leaders as ethical change agents at the behavioral, interpersonal, organizational, and societal levels.
+In-depth study of human behavior theories focuses on human motivation, self-awareness, interpersonal skills and group dynamics, worldview, human relations, human interaction with technology, and personal and organizational diversity.